triangledirt/books/Little Baby Faulkner.md

 That business dude was standing with his pushy belly sticking over his belt and he reminded me of everyone I had worked for before becoming a film 🎞 student and I *hated* those people—hated them for existing and for having detained me for so long and for wasting my time.

-I walked straight past that motherfucker and said: “HAVE FUN BEING A JACKASS, YOU IGNORANT FUCKING *TURD*!!”
-It echoed through the terminal.
+I walked straight past that motherfucker and said: “HAVE FUN BEING A JACKASS, YOU IGNORANT FUCKING *TURD!!*”  It echoed through the terminal.
 I wondered what his wife would think when he told her this story.

 On layover Charisma texts me: “Fuck.
 Found coke.
 Was in socks.
 Had it with me the whole time!
 I’m an idiot.”